HighDiceRoller/icepool/README.md

 ## Contact

-Feel free to write here or find me on [Twitter](https://twitter.com/highdiceroller).
+Feel free to open a [discussion](https://github.com/HighDiceRoller/icepool/discussions) or [issue](https://github.com/HighDiceRoller/icepool/issues) on GitHub.
+You can also find me on [Twitter](https://twitter.com/highdiceroller) or [Reddit](https://www.reddit.com/user/HighDiceRoller).

 ## API documentation